 Step 4: Create a Zap to save URLs to your spreadsheet

 There are two ways to set up the Zap.
-You can either press the Create Zap button in the upper left corner of the screen and set up the Zap from scratch, or you can click the Use this Zap button below to get started.
+You can either press the Create Zap button in the upper left corner of the screen and set up the Zap from scratch, or you can click the button below to get started.
 We'll guide you through the setup process.

 If you choose to create the Zap from scratch, you'll choose Zapier Chrome Extension as the trigger app and New Push as the event.
 You'll confirm the fields you want to send to your spreadsheet and test the data.